-Centralizing and consolidating minority business development efforts of the Federal government into one single well-funded agency for example a new proposed Department of Economic Development (it will consolidate various federal programs and federal agencies including different employment and training programs and will also be responsible for regular strategic job planning just like in Germany);
+Centralizing and consolidating minority business development efforts of the Federal government into one single well-funded agency (it will consolidate various federal programs and federal agencies including different employment and training programs and will also be responsible for regular strategic job planning, for example, like in Germany);

-Assisting minority-owned businesses' development long-term contractual relations with larger business enterprises that would facilitate integration;
+Assisting minority-owned businesses' development long-term contractual relations with larger business enterprises;

 Expanding access to capital by establishing new sources of capital through the use of tax credits in exchange for equity capital investments in minority-owned businesses or by an enterprise bond fund;